wieslawsoltes/Core2D/README.md

 The recommended UI for Core2D is Core2D.UI.Wpf.

-* Windows 7/8/8.1/10 for WPF, EtoForms.Direct2D, EtoForms.Gtk2, EtoForms.WinForms, EtoForms.Wpf and WinForms builds.
+* Windows 7/8/8.1/10 for WPF, EtoForms.Direct2D, EtoForms.Gtk2, Perspex.Desktop and WinForms builds.
 * Windows 10 for Universal Windows Platform (UWP) build.
-* Ubuntu 15.04 for EtoForms.Gtk2, EtoForms.WinForms and WinForms builds.
+* XUbuntu 15.04 for EtoForms.Gtk2, Perspex.Desktop and WinForms builds.

 The core library and editor are portable and should work on all platforms where C# is supported.